What is Operating Leverage?

 - E.g., Rent of the factory, which an organization pays on a monthly basis, will remain fixed irrespective of the fact that they produce 500 or 5,000 units of 5,00,000 units of the product.

 - As opposed to fixed costs, variable costs vary with the number of units produced.
 In other words, there are directly proportionally with units produced.

-- E.g. Raw materials consumed in order to produce the finished product.
-Say the company is in the business of assembling a mobile phone and battery is a raw material for the company.
+- E.g., Raw materials consumed in order to produce the finished product.
+Say the company is in the business of assembling a mobile phone, and the battery is a raw material for the company.
 In this case, the cost of batteries consumed will be a variable cost for the company as the volume is dependent directly on the volume of the total production of mobile phones in a given period of time.